Descanonge/tol_colors/README.md

 </div>

-Thoses color schemes were designed by Paul Tol.
+Those color schemes were designed by Paul Tol.
 This repository is only packaging his work so that it can be easily installed using pip.
-His work and details on how to use thoses schemes can be found on his [website](https://personal.sron.nl/~pault/) and in the [docs](./docs) directory.
+His work and details on how to use those schemes can be found on his [website](https://personal.sron.nl/~pault/) and in the [docs](./docs) directory.

 ## Install